IDSIA/brainstorm/docs/walkthrough.rst

 We would like to use CUDA to speed up our network training, so we simply change set the network's handler to be a ``PyCudaHandler``.
-This is not needed if we do not have, or with to use the GPU -- the default handler is ``NumpyHandler``.
+This is not needed if we do not have, or want to use the GPU -- the default handler is ``NumpyHandler``.

 .. code-block:: python